govuk-one-login/ipv-core-front/browser-tests/readme.md

 ## Running all the Playwright tests
 - Build the docker containers `docker compose build`
-- Run the tests `docker compose up --exit-code-from browser-tests`
+- Run the tests `docker compose up browser-tests`

 ## Debugging core front during tests
 - Build the docker containers `docker compose build`
 - Run the imposter and core-front containers in one terminal `docker compose up core-front-browser-test`
 - Attach IntelliJ to core front on localhost port 5101
-- Run the tests in another terminal `docker compose browser-tests`
+- Run the tests in another terminal `docker compose up browser-tests`

 ## Ports
 4601 core front